Shoal Creek, Austin, Texas: Flooding

 The City of Austin is located in Flash Flood Alley, an area of Texas that may be subject to intense rain caused by moisture from the Gulf of Mexico, cold fronts from the north and masses of air from the west.

-Since Shoal Creek runs through the downtown area of a major city, it has the potential to cause enormous damage by flooding.
+Because Shoal Creek runs through the downtown area of a major city, it has the potential to cause enormous damage by flooding.
 This is exacerbated by the flatness of downtown Austin, which is the flood plain of the Colorado River after it descends from the Edwards Plateau.
 As a result of erosion by the Colorado River, Shoal Creek’s large canyon does not exist south of 12th Street.
 The Colorado River has eroded and flattened this terrain.
 There is still an elevation to the west of the creek, but there is little to the east, where the center of downtown lies.
 Downtown, the creek runs in a channel 30 to 50 feet wide and 15 to 20 feet deep, which takes a sudden bend to the east at 4th Street.
 The canyon walls upstream constrain a flood but this small channel is not adequate to keep the creek from overflowing into the streets.

 There are 339 flood detention basins in the watershed, and 100 water quality treatment basins.
 They manage only about 21% of the impervious cover, however.
 In the 100-year floodplain, there are 274 "inundated" structures.
 In the 25-year floodplain, there are 127; in the 10-year floodplain, 67; and 6 in the 2-year floodplain.
 In all, there are 655 structures within the 100-year floodplain.
 Most of the watershed, 71%, was developed before the 1991 Urban Watersheds Ordinance regulations.
 There are 54 roadways within the 100-year floodplain with 46 inundated by the 100-year, 41 inundated by the 25-year, 35 inundated by the 10-year, and 11 by the 2-year floods.
 (Note: A roadway or structure within the 2-year floodplain is also within the 100-year floodplain.
 It seems that the authors did not count roadways or structures more than once.
 The numbers are hard to reconcile.)

 Shoal Creek has had numerous floods throughout Austin’s history.
 A major one occurred in 1869.
 A flood in 1915 killed 23 people along Shoal Creek, and another 12 along Waller Creek.

 On Memorial Day, May 24, 1981, the rain that had begun the day before started falling much more heavily after dark.
 Parts of the Shoal Creek watershed received 11 inches of rain in 3 hours.
 The water flow in the creek, normally about 90 gallons per minute, increased to 6.55 million gallons (Note: This is approximately the volume of 10 Olympic size swimming pools.) per minute.
 Thirteen people lost their lives, many had to be rescued, hundreds of houses were destroyed, and Shoal Creek washed dozens of cars into its channel, many from car dealerships next to it on 5th and 6th Streets.
 This was called a “100-year flood.”